karx/karx.github.io/ESP/README.md

 * Enough memory!!
 (520 KB but context)
 * Wifi + Bluetooth
-* Base feature set - Secureboot, Stadard Security fetures, Cryptograhic hardware accelerations, Power management!!!!!
+* Base feature set - Secureboot, Standard Security features, Cryptographic hardware accelerations, Power management!!!!!

 ## Programming/Interfacing

 We have a few options here now.
-As mentioned, The ESP communutity has a thriving ecosystem of developers!
+As mentioned, The ESP community has a thriving ecosystem of developers!
 * Arduino IDE
 * ESP Easy
-* Official Espressif Develepment Frameworks - They also have one dedicated for Mesh Systems
+* Official Espressif Development Frameworks - They also have one dedicated for Mesh Systems
 * Esprunio
 * Mongoose OS
 * Lua